ahsan8244/warrior/README.md

 chrome://extensions
 ```

-3. Click on "Load unpacked", and add the project folder
+3. Turn on developer mode, click on "Load unpacked", and add the project folder

 4. You should be good to go